-The proposed bill, if enacted, would amend current statutes regarding witness testimony in hearings for court-ordered treatment.
-Specifically, it would require that the evidence presented by the petitioner or patient includes testimony from two or more witnesses who observed or were acquainted with the patient at the time of the alleged mental disorder.
-This testimony would be limited to observed facts and would not include expert opinions or conclusions.
-The bill clarifies that these witnesses do not need to have professional licensure and can include individuals who were not formal participants in the evaluation process if they testify after the submission of the current application for evaluation.
+The proposed bill would amend current statutes regarding witness testimony in hearings for court-ordered treatment.
+Under the new provisions, the evidence presented must include testimony from two or more witnesses who observed or were acquainted with the patient at the time of the alleged mental disorder, regardless of their professional licensure.
+This testimony is limited to observed facts and cannot include expert opinions or conclusions.
+Additionally, if the witnesses testify after the submission of the current application for evaluation, they must not have been formal participants in the evaluation process.

 Senate Engrossed Version: 36-539